cestpasphoto/alpha-zero-general/santorini/README.md

 # Speed comparison between baseline and my fork

 After implementing my fork, I wanted to do a comparison versus baseline repo.
 I have used the only game supported by both baseline and my fork, Santorini.
+You can test it in the browser versionon  https://github.com/cestpasphoto/cestpasphoto.github.io.

 ### Training params